A traditional firm with a modern approach

 - Lump sum order

-Even where divorcing spouses are able to either amicably agree on a divorce settlement or come to an agreement through negotiation or mediation, it’s important to apply to court for a consent order to make the agreement legally binding.
+Even where divorcing spouses are able to either amicably agree on a divorce settlement or come to an agreement through negotiation, it’s important to apply to court for a consent order to make the agreement legally binding.

 Once a divorce settlement agreement has been made verbally between your ex-spouse and yourself, our solicitors will assist with the financial order application to court, ensuring everything has been done correctly.